oscillatingworks/docs.piladb.org/specification.md

 It contains all available operations that a client can execute, its requirements and a description of the expected content to return by the server.

+Changes in the specification are expected to happen in new releases, and they will be correctly documented.

 ## Main

 ---